-10. Plaintiff also has registered the trademarks [REDACTED] (U.S. Reg.
-No. [REDACTED]) and [REDACTED] (U.S. Reg.
-No. [REDACTED]).
-The [REDACTED] Trademarks are distinctive and identify the merchandise as goods originating from the Plaintiff.
-The registrations for the [REDACTED] Trademarks constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use the [REDACTED] Trademarks pursuant to 15 U.S.C. § 1057(b).
-The [REDACTED] Trademarks have been continuously used and have never been abandoned since their first use.
+7. The registrations for the [REDACTED] Trademarks constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use the [REDACTED] Trademarks pursuant to 15 U.S.C. § 1114.
+The [REDACTED] Trademarks have been continuously used and never abandoned since their first use.